 Essential Oil Benefits and Uses

-Rub 1-2 drops in cupped palms and take a long, deep breath
+For direct inhaling: 1-2 drops of essential oil in cupped hands, and take a deep breath.

-Put a few drops on a handkerchief, cotton pad or on a scarf and inhale as needed.
-You’ll get instant calming support throughout your day.
+For on-the-go use: Have a few drops of essential oil on a cotton pad, handkerchief or a scarf and inhale as needed.

 For shower or bath: Add about a few drops of essential oil to your shower or bath, plug or cover the shower or bathtub drain, and inhale deeply.
 Now you have instant aromatherapy straight from your own bathroom!